pygfx/pygfx/docs/aa.rst

 A HiDPI display (Apple calls it a Retina display) typically has twice as many pixels as a normal display; for every "logical pixel" there are four physical pixels (2 in each dimension).
-In other words, the actual pixels are so small that aliasing effects are much harder to see, and everything looks much smoother and sharper.
+In other words, the actual pixels are so small that aliasing effects are much less pronounced.

-That said, using one or more of the following techniques probably still adds to the perceived quality.
-Especially if you have a large screen, because larger screens have larger pixels.

 Super-sample anti-aliasing (SSAA)